 This leaflet gives a short account about what cancer is, what tumours are, and how cancers develop and spread.
-There are separate leaflets on the individual types of cancer such as breast cancer, prostate cancer, lung cancer, skin cancer, etc.
+There are separate leaflets on the individual types of cancer such as breast cancer, prostate cancer, lung cancer and skin cancer.

 What is cancer?